practice-sessions/bc1/README.md

 # bc1

-This project is a training pilot project, will be done out in Ruby on Rails.
+This project is a training pilot project, will be done in Ruby on Rails.

 All contributors are obliged to open features branch on their local repos (on your local pc/laptop/workstation), and push in the name of the featues branch you have created locally.